 - 06: 30 PM – Dinner at Guest House

 This is the overall information for what you can expect on a typical day of Everest base camp trekking and also the physical strength you require to reach the dream destination.
-With this, you will have a clear idea of how the trekking day will look like and how you can prepare physically and mentally to accept the challenge thrown at you while trekking to the Everest Base Camp.
+With this, you will have a clear idea of what the trekking day will look like and how you can prepare physically and mentally to accept the challenge thrown at you while trekking to the Everest Base Camp.

 Everest Base Camp Trek Cost

 The total cost for Everest Base Camp Trekking depends on various factors.
-The major factor to determine the actual cost is to know whom you are trekking with, what is the duration of trekking and mostly how do you spend your money.
+The major factor to determine the actual cost is to know whom you are trekking with, what is the duration of trekking and mostly how you spend your money.

 Various companies and travel agencies have come up with various price segments for the same number of trekking days.
 Usually, the cost of Everest Base Camp Trek with a local agency begins from USD 1200 and goes up based on the services and facilities they provide.
 This price does not include your travel insurance and international airfare to and from Nepal.
-However, this price covers all the air tickets to and from Lukla, accommodation, food, guide, porters, and permits fee.
+However, this price covers all the air tickets to and from Lukla, accommodation, food, guide, porters, and permit fees.